syself/cluster-api-provider-hetzner/docs/caph/03-reference/05-hetzner-bare-metal-host.md

 ---
 title: HetznerBareMetalHost
+description: Explore the versatility of HetznerBareMetalHost object for managing multiple clusters efficiently with unique storage identifiers and maintenance mode options.
 ---

 The `HetznerBareMetalHost` object has a one-to-one relationship to a Hetzner dedicated server.
 Its ID is specified in the specs.
 The host object does not belong to a certain `HetznerCluster`, but can be used by multiple clusters.
 This is useful, as one host object per server is enough and you can easily see whether a host is used by one of your clusters or not.